spatialmodel/inmap/inmap/cmd/doc/inmap_preproc.md

-## inmap version
+## inmap preproc

-Print the version number
+Preprocess CTM output

 ### Synopsis

-version prints the version number of this version of InMAP.
+preproc preprocesses chemical transport model output as specified by information in the configuration file and saves the result for use in future InMAP simulations.

 ```
-inmap version
+inmap preproc
 ```

 ### Options inherited from parent commands